umutphp/backend-best-practices/README.md

 * [ ] A method exists for replicating the state of one environment in another (e.g. copy prod to QA to reproduce an error)
 * [ ] All repeating release processes have been automated

-# General questions to consider
+# Dikkat edilmesi gereken sorular

 * What is the expected/required life-span of the project?
 * Is the project one-off, or will there be continuous development?